 With your guidance, your prospects can ease the funnel toward making a buying decision as efficiently as possible.
 And there is nothing more efficient than automation, which, aside from a relatively small amount of prep work, virtually eliminates manual work, leaving you with the time you need to focus on strategy and other areas of lead generation.

 Understand your target audience.

 Do this before you begin developing your funnel.
 Ask current customers, top sales associates, and key stakeholders about your audience's needs and wants.
 This information is beneficial to know why people want to invest in your brand.

 Construct buyer personas.

 Buyer personas increase your understanding of your ideal prospective customers based on their specific needs, demographics, pain points, and any questions they may stumble across as they glide through the funnel.
 Creating an ideal customer profile allows you to go beyond just your company and customers.
 It helps you use competitive research and accurate data to learn who buys your products.

 Find out what makes your company unique and leverage that to gain new customers.
 Learn your position in the market.
 Price comparing is an excellent place to start creating a content plan, constructing lead generation content, and building a marketing campaign.

 Use a combination of time & behavior-based triggers.

 Trigger marketing is considered event-based marketing, meaning you send messages or notifications at specific moments to answer an event.
-It is important that you are reaching out to customers at the perfect time.
+You must reach out to customers at the perfect time.
 Each event triggers a customized reply to specific users.
 For example, a time-based trigger would send a sequence of lead-nurturing emails at a specific time or interval.
-A behavior-based trigger would send an additional email or some other action if a visitor submits a lead form or similar behavior.
+A behavior-based trigger would send an additional email or action if a visitor submits a lead form or similar behavior.

 Personalize when possible.